 To determine how much food to feed your dog, you should start by knowing your dog’s estimated adult weight.
 Most large breed dogs will weigh between 50 to 150 pounds, while small breeds weigh under 20 pounds.
 Knowing the weight of your dog’s same-sex parent can also be an excellent guide.

 From there, you can use the estimated weight to determine how many calories dogs need per day.
-You can use this helpful chart or speak to your veterinarian.

 What Sort of Feeding Schedule Works?

 Free-feeding, or leaving food available to dogs at all times, is often not recommended by veterinarians.
 For multi-species or multiple-dog households, free-feeding makes it difficult to account for different diets and to track each dog’s intake.
 Additionally, free feeding can lead to obesity when dogs overeat.
-This obese dog guide can help determine whether your dog may be overweight, and what to do about it.

 Sticking to a schedule can help your canine companion avoid grazing, feel like part of the family, and can encourage good mealtime behavior.
 You should plan a feeding schedule by consulting with your veterinarian.